qtop/qtop/CONTRIBUTING.md

 - For new features or fixes, either open a new issue or leave a comment on a relevant case that is already open
 - Let's avoid storing artifacts in the main `qtop` repo and keep it light; use the repo `qtop-artifacts` instead.

-## Proof of humanity
+## Proof of humanity - PoH

-Due to many incoming PRs, it is needed to extend the effort to deal with the advent of bots; part of this is yours.
+Due to many incoming PRs, it is needed to extend the effort to deal with the potential advent of the bots; part of this is yours.

 You give a greater chance of closer and faster attention to your PRs by showing some real humane effort:
 - Add (ORCID) in your PR subject iff your github profile is linked to your ORCID profile
 - Add (SCHOLAR) in your PR subject iff you have a verifiable google scholar profile